aaron-grau/curic/react/projects/synthesizer/README.md

 * Redefine your `Synth` component so that it extends the `React.Component`.
 * Import your `NOTES_NAMES` and `TONES` constants, and `Note` class.
-* In the `constructor`, initialize an array of `Note` instances and setting it to `this.notes.` Flashback, your `Note` constructor takes a frequency as a parameter, not a string.
+* In the `constructor`, initialize an array of `Note` instances and setting it to `this.notes.` Flashback: your `Note` constructor takes a frequency as a parameter, not a string.
 Hint: Use `NOTES_NAMES` and `TONES` to return an array mapping note names to the right frequency.
 * In the `render` function, render a list of `this.notes` to test.

 #### Key Listeners
 Now let's create a jQuery listener for `keyup` and `keydown` events.

 * In your `Synth` class, import `$` from `jquery`.
 * Define a `onKeyDown(e)` function which takes as an argument a [KeyboardEvent][keyboard-event].
-Grab the key from the event and call
-`this.props.keyPressed`.
-Recap, `keyPressed` is the function you defined in `mapDispatchToProps` in your `SynthContainer`.
+Grab the key from the event and call `this.props.keyPressed`.
+Recap: `keyPressed` is the function you defined in `mapDispatchToProps` in your `SynthContainer`.
 * Define another function called `onKeyUp(e)`.
 Call `this.props.keyReleased` passing it the key from the KeyboardEvent.
 * In `componentDidMount`, install the two listeners by calling the `on` methods on `$(document)`.
 For example,

   ```js